Swindon Robins

-The Swindon Speedway team, also known as the Swindon Robins, are an English motorcycle speedway team established in 1949 that have competed primarily in the top division of speedway league competition in the United Kingdom.
+The Swindon Robins are a motorcycle speedway team from England, established in 1949 that have competed primarily in the top division of speedway league competition in the United Kingdom.
 They are five times league champions of the United Kingdom.

-The club have raced on their home track at the Abbey Stadium, Lady Lane, Blunsdon since their inception.
+The club have raced at the Abbey Stadium since their inception but since 2020 have been unable to race at the stadium.

 History

-1928–1949
+Origins and 1940s

 The formation of the club followed the sport's prehistory in the town at the now-demolished Gorse Hill Aerodrome, where dirt track racing had taken place since 1928.

 The birth of the Robins was a product of the partnership of Bristol speedway manager Reg Witcomb and businessman Bert Hearse.
 Under their direction, a 410 yd cinder track was built.

-The first meeting, a non-league home challenge match, took place on 23 July 1949 against future rivals Oxford, and an official attendance figure of 8,000 was given, although employees of the club believe that 10,000 would be closer to the truth.
+The first meeting, a non-league home challenge match, took place on 23 July 1949 against future rivals Oxford Cheetahs, and an official attendance figure of 8,000 was given, although employees of the club believe that 10,000 would be closer to the truth.
 The Robins lost their debut meeting 39–45 in a meeting that saw Ginger Nicholls top score for the home side with 11 points on his wedding day.
 In the process he won the first-ever race, was beaten by an opponent only once, and set the first-ever track record at 82.8 seconds.

-The team then joined the 1949 Speedway National League Division Three taking over the fixtures of the Hull Angels, who withdrew from the league.
+The team then joined the 1949 Speedway National League Division Three late in the season, when Reg Witcomb applied to the Speedway Control Board to take over the remaining fixtures of Hull Angels, who had withdrawn from the league.
 Swindon finished in 11th place.

-1950–2009
+1950s

-The first silverware came to the club in 1956 and 1957; they won the 1956 Speedway National League Division Two and then the following year joined the highest league, that of the 1957 Speedway National League, where they secured back to back league titles.
-The next major success came during the 1967 British League season when Swindon won their second highest league title.
+The first silverware came to the club in 1956 and 1957.
+In 1956, they won the 1956 Speedway National League Division Two title, finishing one point clear of Southampton Saints, with three riders, Bob Roger, Ian Williams and George White securing 9+ averages for the season.
+Promotion ensued and the following year Swindon joined the highest league, that of the 1957 Speedway National League.
+Several riders were brought in to bolster the campaign but it was the same three riders that steered Swindon to back to back league titles.

+1960s

+The Robins continued to compete in the top division, which became known as the British League in 1965 and during the period the leading riders included Mike Broadbank, Neil Street and Tadeusz Teodorowicz.
+The Robins strengthened the team in 1964 with the signing of Barry Briggs, who won his third world title during the same year.

+The next major success came during the 1967 British League season when Swindon won the league title.
 Swindon finished with four riders with averages over eight, Barry Briggs topped the entire league with 11.05 but the contributions from Martin Ashby (8.83), Bob Kilby (8.61) and Mike Broadbank (8.55) were pivotal in the Swindon's success.

-The club did not experience further success until they won the Div 2 KO Cup during the 2000 Premier League speedway season and nine years later during the 2009 Elite League speedway season the Robins finished first in the regular season table but lost in the play off final.
+The Robins also won the Midland Cup for two consecutive seasons in 1967 and 1968.